Businesses, organizations and municipalities must alter the way they do business during the State of Emergency.

 For the full list of employer and business guidelines from the U.S. Centers for Disease Control (CDC), please visit: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/guidance-business-response.html

-If you have other inquiries, please contact us through our dedicated email address: email@example.com.
+If you have inquiries related to the business or organizational impacts of COVID-19, please contact us through our dedicated email address: firstname.lastname@example.org.